shaunchurch/Substrata/README.md

 # Substrata
 =========

-A lightweight, minimalist, responsive, semantic grid powered, unstyled, front-end boilerplate.
+A lightweight, minimalist, responsive, semantic grid powered, unstyled, front-end boilerplate and skeleton build and deployment tools.

 ## What is it?

-An attempt to create a bare-bones frontend foundation upon which new projects can quickly and easily be built.
+An attempt to create a bare-bones frontend foundation upon which new projects can quickly and easily be built, to remove the barrier of setup from building quick simple websites.

 I want to: